Disclosure

 How to Use Vuze Safely

-While Vuze is safe to use, downloading torrents with it can be risky.
-Here are a few quick tips that will make it safer to use Vuze to download movies, video games, and music.
+Vuze is safe to use, but downloading torrents can be risky.
+Here are some quick tips to make Vuze safer for downloading movies, video games, and music.

 Use a VPN

-VPNs are apps that encrypt your Internet traffic and hide your IP address when you’re online.
-Many torrent users rely on VPNs to secure their torrenting activities.
+VPNs encrypt your Internet traffic and hide your IP address online.
+Many torrent users use VPNs to keep their activities secure.

 VPNs also hide the IPs you connect to.
-That means your ISP can’t see that you’re connecting to IPs that belong to torrent trackers.
+This means your ISP can’t see you’re accessing torrent trackers.

-There are many good P2P VPNs out there, but we prefer using NordVPN.
-It has excellent torrenting support because it allows P2P traffic on 4,600+ servers.
-It also has very fast download speeds, and it works well with Vuze and other torrent clients.
-NordVPN also offers powerful encryption, an audited no-logs policy, and a kill switch.
-It has cheap prices, a 30-day refund, and a reliable ad blocker called CyberSec.
+We recommend using NordVPN for P2P activities.
+It supports P2P on 4,600+ servers and has fast download speeds.
+It works well with Vuze and other clients.
+NordVPN offers strong encryption, a no-logs policy, and a kill switch.
+It’s affordable, has a 30-day refund, and includes CyberSec ad blocker.

 • Download & install Vuze.